Epoché Psychotherapy

 What if I've had bad experiences in therapy before?

 Many of my clients have.
-We will move at your pace, build safety together, and check in regularly to make sure the work feels attuned and collaborative.
+We will move at your pace, build safety together, and check in regularly to make sure our work together feels attuned and collaborative.
 Your past experience is not a barrier—it's part of the context.

 What if I'm worried I'm "too much" or "too broken"?